cm66Work/DataOps/README.md

 Imports: Is the main folder where the Hand written data sets provided for the project are located and loaded into the project.

+csv files have been removed from the repo due to them being to large to upload to github.

 Github link: https://github.com/cm66Work/DataOps/tree/master